orlandodiaz/insta_api/README.md

 ### Following users

-To follow an user you need 1 of two things: either their username or their unique user id
+To follow an user you need one of two things: either their username or their unique user id

 For example, to like by username: